Single center series: Kaposi’s sarcoma (2003)

 Estimated frequency:

-Basal cell and squamous cell carcinoma of the skin are considered minimal risk due to very rare metastases.
-Kaposi’s sarcoma, Merkel cell carcinoma and skin sarcoma are considered an unacceptable risk.
-Non-melanoma skin cancer in the donor history: Basal cell and squamous cell carcinoma of the skin are considered minimal risk due to very rare metastases.
-Kaposi’s sarcoma, Merkel cell carcinoma and skin sarcoma are considered an unacceptable risk.
+5 of 8 recipients - Most recent risk assessment for non-melanoma skin cancer (Council of Europe, 2025): Non-melanoma skin cancer diagnosed during donor procurement or in the donor history: Basal cell and squamous cell carcinoma of the skin are considered minimal risk due to very rare metastases.
+Kaposi sarcoma, Merkel cell carcinoma and skin sarcoma are considered an unacceptable risk.

 Time to detection: